jpacio89/papers/README.md

 Remixing, transformations, building upon this material or any other derivatives from this material is only allowed to happen after 1st of January of the year 2025 AD.

-After January 1st of year 2025 AD, all private material that is remixed, transformed, built upon or in some way derived from the material found in this repository must be shared with the first author in the authors list above (2025).
+After January 1st of year 2025 AD, all private material that is remixed, transformed, built upon or in some way derived from the material found in this repository must be shared with the first author in the authors list above (JPAC).

 You cannot distribute publicly the material derivated from the material found in this repository without consent from the first author in the authors list above (JPAC).